a5xwin/a5xwin/README.md

-sr yr cs undergrad from india. used to sideload xposed before magisk was a thing. emulation enjoyer and proud r/degoogle supporter, currently sde intern @ente-io
+sr yr cs undergrad from india. used to sideload xposed before magisk was a thing. emulation enjoyer and proud r/degoogle supporter, former sde intern @ente-io